foundersandcoders/git-workflow-workshop-for-two/README.md

 <!-- ***********************************************************-->
 ## Step 9 - Programmer 2 merges the pull request :+1:
 You should never merge your own pull requests.
-A PR gives the rest of your team the chance to review before your changes are merged into `master`.
+A PR gives the rest of your team the chance to review before your changes are merged into `main`.
 In your projects, you will be asking the other pair to do this.

 1. Programmer 2 reviews the changes and [merges the pull request](https://help.github.com/articles/merging-a-pull-request/#merging-a-pull-request-on-github) on GitHub.com.